 In terms of sports car racing, Suzuka currently hosts Super GT, GT World Challenge Asia and Intercontinental GT Challenge powered by Pirelli among other series.

-“We wanted to go back to Japan and being able to do so within the context of our next year’s season-opening round, and for the first time at Suzuka, is extremely satisfying and exciting,” said Taecsh Wahlen.
+“We wanted to go back to Japan and being able to do so within the context of our next year’s season-opening round, and for the first time at Suzuka, is extremely satisfying and exciting,” said Taesch Wahlen.

 “The attractiveness of such a legendary track, combined with the constant growth of the Asian Le Mans Series should create a momentous event.”